tiramizoo/oxid-plugin/README.md

     Admin is able to turn on/off stock monitoring.
 That means if any of products in customer's basket are not available in the shop's stock, the tiramizoo delivery option will not show up.

     * **Retail Locations**
-    The user api tokens available in the user dashboard after registration on the tiramizoo.com site.
+    API token are available on the user dashboard after registration on the tiramizoo.com site.
 The API token is required to authenticate api requests.
     Plugin offers to connect for more than one tiramizoo account.
 Shop can deliver orders from more than one retail location.
 The decision which api token is going to be used is made by postal codes comparisons.

     * **Synchronize all configuration:**